Changes for 2022-23

-The Environmental Permitting Regulations (EPR) charging scheme and guidance covers the different types of operations that require a permit or consent under the EPR including:
+The Environmental Permitting Regulations (EPR) charging scheme 2022-23 and Guide 2022-23 covers the different types of operations that require a permit or consent under the EPR including:

 - waste facilities

 - mining waste operations

 - mobile plant

 - water quality (discharges to water and groundwater)

 - flood risk activities